GNU/Linux Desktop Survival Guide

 by Graham Williams

-REVIEW Numerous tools work together to set you up with email.
-However, an excellent all-in-one graphical tool is Evolution (Chapter 26), which provides similar functionality and the look-and-feel of Microsoft Outlook.
-Evolution is likely to satisfy the needs of the regular GNU/Linux user, and also provides access to Microsoft Exchange servers and accessing your email from other POP and IMAP servers.
-See Chapter 26 to get started with Evolution.
+An older, and excellent, all-in-one graphical tool for managing email is Evolution (Chapter 25), which provides similar functionality and the look-and-feel of Microsoft Outlook.
+Whilst evolution served the needs of the regular GNU/Linux user for manmy years, providing access to Microsoft Exchange servers and accessing your email from other POP and IMAP servers, today thunderbird is the go to mail client.